tafcosta/vorolite-cpp/README.md

 2. **Run the ray tracing**:
 - `./vorolite rays_param.txt`

-3. **Output**: The program will generate an output file based on the one given as an input parameter in `rays_param.txt` (`outputFile`), which contains various results, including column densities, column density weighted line of sight velocity along rays, ray directions and number of cells traversed by each ray.
+3. **Output**: The program will generate an output file based on the one given as an input parameter in `rays_param.txt` (`outputFile`), which contains various results, including column densities, line of sight velocity along rays (weighted by column density), total distance travelled by rays, ray directions and number of cells traversed by each ray.